KULeuven-Diepenbeek/osc-course/content/ch2-interrupts/theory2_timer.md

 ## 16-bit Timer
 One component that is in almost every microcontroller is a Timer/counter.
 This timer/counter can be used for many things: stopwatch, wave generation, timing, ...
 The block diagram of the 16-bit timer/counter in the Arduino is shown here.
 Next to this 16-bit timer/counter there are 2 8-bit timer/counters available.
+The documentation reports registers like TCNTn and OCnB.
+The letter n is a placeholder for the number of the timer.
+In the case of the micro controller on the Arduino, the 16-bit counter results in **n = 1**.

 {{<figure src="/img/0x_12.png" title="Block Diagram of the 16-bit counter in the Arduino microcontroller">}}